plone/components/README.md

 ## Releases

-The release policy for this package follows a quick 1.0.0 release, as opposed to have a excessive long alpha/beta road to 1.0.0.
+The release policy for this package follows a quick 1.0.0 release, as opposed to have a excessive long lasted alpha/beta road to 1.0.0.
 This is because the development of this package is expected to happen during the next years.

+Breaking changes will be stated properly using semantic versioning, however an upgrade guide won't be supplied until the package is considered "ready for production".
+The team will communicate this state properly when the moment comes.

 ## PLIP #4352